 Students must be Healthy to be Educated and Educated to be Healthy

-New to CHS!
-As we begin the 2020-2021 school year we are blessed to have a new health clinic and a full-time registered nurse on duty during school hours.
+New for the 2020-2021 school year!
+We are blessed to have a new health clinic and a full-time registered nurse on duty during school hours.
 Mrs. Dellinger is available for the support of the well-being of student’s health, the assessments and care for chronic and acute illness, and first aid for school-related injuries.
 Together, you, your child, and the school nurse can build a relationship to benefit your child.

 If you have any questions or concerns regarding your child for the nurse, please feel free to email or call.